braze-inc/braze-docs/_docs/_hidden/wip_partnerships/regal.md

 2. To test the connection, create an outbound call from the Regal Agent Desktop to your cell phone and submit the Conversation Summary form to create a call.completed event.

-3. Determine what identifiers you will use to map your contacts in Regal to your profiles in Braze.
+3. Determine what identifiers you will use to map your Regal contacts to your Braze profiles.
 The available identifiers in Regal events include:
    - `userId` - only set on events if you've previously sent this identifier for a contact
    - `traits.phone`
    - `traits.email` - only set on events if you've previously sent this identifier for a contact